-The logs to shelter the bugs Ugly, apparently useless but so valuable for shelter – enabling pollination, fertilisation, cleaning the soil
+See the logs to shelter the bugs: ugly, apparently useless, but so valuable for shelter – enabling pollination, fertilisation, and cleaning of the soil

 What about those weeds?
-We need to be vigilant in the garden and in our lives (in the psalms, David speaks of the enemy lying in wait for us, and he emphasises the importance of rooting them out, not allowing them to take hold.
+We need to be vigilant in the garden and in our lives.
+(In the psalms, David speaks of enemies lying in wait for us, and he emphasises the importance of rooting them out, not allowing them to take hold.)
 We notice the great variety of them, and consider different ways in which we are tempted and fall.
 We see too that some of the weeds are so interwoven with the good plants that they have to be allowed to grow with the good plants until they are big enough to tell the difference, and the good plants are strong enough to risk the trauma of yanking the enemies out from round their roots.

-You might like to spend a while pondering on this parable:
+You might like to spend a while pondering on the parable in the next section.

 Matthew 13:24-30:The Parable of the Weeds

-"The servants asked him, 'Do you want us to go and pull them up?' " 'No,' he answered, 'because while you are pulling the weeds, you may root up the wheat with them.
+'No,' he answered, 'because while you are pulling the weeds, you may root up the wheat with them.
 Let both grow together until the harvest.
 At that time I will tell the harvesters: First collect the weeds and tie them in bundles to be burned; then gather the wheat and bring it into my barn.'"

-The tree overhead Look up into it and feel the shelter and protection God provides
+Do you see the tree overhead?
+Look up into it and feel the shelter and protection God provides.

 The Bible Garden

-Coontinue from the shelter to the back, eastern corner of the garden.
-There against the wall you will find a collection of plants with little labels with the names of the plants and Bible references, as each plant here has been mentioned in the Bible.
+Continue from the shelter to the back, eastern corner of the garden.
+There, against the wall, you will find a collection of plants with little labels that bear the names of the plant and a Bible reference, because each plant here has been mentioned in the Bible.

 The Rowan Tree

-The legend of the Rowan : it is planted in gardens and in church grounds to ward off evil spirits
+According to legend, the rowan is planted in gardens, and in church grounds, to ward off evil spirits.

-The compass points at its roots remind us of the influence of God across the world, in every aspect of our lives – our challenge to look out to all points of the compass: mission
+The compass points at its roots remind us of the influence of God across the world, in every aspect of our lives.
+Our challenge is to look out to all points of the compass.
+This is also our mission.

-Think of countries in the news at the moment – stand facing in the direction of each one and pray for God's love to pour across the miles to bring healing.
+Think of countries in the news at the moment.
+Stand facing in the direction of each one and pray for God's love to pour across the intervening miles and bring healing.

 Remembering those we've loved